 - Structured nutrient-rich snack program to give patients greater choice and autonomy in food selection.

-- Dietary family support includes sessions that helps the support system understand the Discovery Flex Nutrition Program.
+- Dietary family support including sessions that help the support system understand the Discovery Flex Nutrition Program.
 Family members will also receive a weekly update from the dietitian that includes meal plan completion, ERP updates and any changes in dietary privileges.

 - Post-discharge access to continued treatment based on clinical need to any one of Center for Discovery’s 50+ traditional residential treatment programs, partial hospitalization and intensive outpatient programs, operating in 12 states.

 Patients can also expect programs after treatment, such as: